larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 You can change it with the command !settings autoMaxTime
 __autoSpecHostIgnored__ (true/false): When true, auto mode will ignore the host when counting players.
 Default true.
 You can change it with the command !settings autoSpecHostIgnored
+__autoShuffleAtEndOfPlaylist__ (true/false): Whether or not to shuffle the playlist when the map ends.
+If false, the playlist restarts from the beginning w/o shuffling.
+Default true.
+You can change it with the command !settings autoShuffle.
+__autoUniqueEndVotes__ (true/false): Whether or not level-end votes should be unique.
+If true, a map will only show up once in level-end votes until the playlist restarts.
+If it is not chosen during its one time being vote-able, it will not be playable until the playlist restarts.
+If false, a map can show up again if it's not chosen.
+Chooseing Level 1 in a vote means levels 2 and 3 will be in the next vote.
+You can change it with the command !settings autoUniqueVotes.
 __voteSystemThresholds__: The vote pass thresholds for each type of vote.
 You can change them with the command !votectrl [vote type] [new threshold from 0 to 100]
 When using the !votectrl command, the threshold should be a number, no decimals, from 0 to 100.